Mercateo/component-check/README.md

 src/interactive-component/view.js
 ```

 This structure follows the [Model-View-Intent](http://cycle.js.org/model-view-intent.html) architecture (or short: MVI) which is heavily used in Cycle.js applications.
 You probably know model and view from MVC.
 So what is an intent?
 An intent is an _"intepreted DOM event as the user's intended action"_.
-This is done by querying DOM events (which is what we need `cuid` for to see _which_ component was clicked).
+This is done by querying DOM events.

 To say it in different words: Check if element `Foo` was clicked (= intent) and if it was clicked change our state (= model), so the user sees a result (= view).